STFleming/verilator-vis/README.md

 Every cycle Verilator sends user-specified data to the web frontend using websockets.
 The various javascript APIs then use this data to update the state of the diagram shown on the screen.

 The data structure for what data is sent over websockets is defined in a json file.
-For instance, for the FIFO example, the json file looks like the following:
+For the FIFO example, the json file looks like the following:

 ```
 {